-There’s a lot more to Germany than Bavaria and Berlin.
+There’s more to Germany than Bavaria and Berlin.

 Germany is one of the most under-appreciated countries in Europe.
 It ranks fifth in visitors, well behind France, Spain, Italy, and the United Kingdom.
 The truth is I’ve been to all of these countries a number of times and I would rank Germany in the top tier.
 It has a very different feel from other European countries, an interesting cuisine, engaging people, and more than its fair share of beautiful medieval villages and towns.
 Although a number of these had sustained major damage during the war, their historic centers have been restored to their original, and you won’t even notice the difference.